Justice for the Servants, Immunity for the Masters

 It did exactly what it was built to do.

-Punish the powerless for playing the powerful’s game.
+Punish the powerless for playing the game to survive.

-And protect the powerful who own the board.
+And protect the powerful who own the board and set up the rules.